carlfischer1/engine-18.09/networking.md

 # Setup

-The ingress service publishing and VIP service discovery walkthroughs start from a UCP cluster with minimum one Linux master and two Windows Server 1803 workers, all running 18.09 TP4.
+The ingress service publishing and VIP service discovery walkthroughs start from a UCP cluster with minimum one Linux master and two Windows Server 1709 workers, all running 18.09 beta 1.

 # Ingress service publishing
 Ensure port 8080 is open in security group used by the worker VMs